bydata/nyt-corona-spiral-chart/README.md

 package](https://github.com/AllanCameron/geomtextpath) might come in handy here.

-Finally, I wanted to add the legend.
+Finally, we want to add the legend.
 The `inset_element` function from the [`patchwork` package](https://github.com/thomasp85/patchwork) by Thomas Lin Pedersen allows to add a plot inside another one.
-Hence, I created a separate plot for the legend which - approximately - represents the data from the plot and then used `inset_element` to add it into the spiral plot.
+Hence, we create a separate plot for the legend which - roughly approximately - represents the data from the plot and then used `inset_element` to add it into the spiral plot.
+(This is more “fake it till you make it”, I am open for any suggestions to handle this programmatically.)

 ``` r
 library(patchwork)